aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 3.3.
 Cluster Autoscaler and Node Limits

-According to the information provided, the current jiqun configuration is as follows:
+According to the information provided, the current clusters configuration is as follows:

 - Current number of nodes: 30 n1-standard-8 nodes.
 - Number of availability zones: 3.
 - Maximum nodes per availability zone: 15.
-- Therefore, the maximum jiqun node limit is: 3 zones×15 nodes/zone=45 nodes.10
+- Therefore, the maximum clusters node limit is: 3 zones×15 nodes/zone=45 nodes.10

-This means the jiqun has the potential to add new nodes via the Cluster Autoscaler:
+This means the clusters has the potential to add new nodes via the Cluster Autoscaler:

 - Number of additional nodes that can be scaled: 45 (max nodes)−30 (current nodes)=15 additional nodes.